erik-balfe/ai-console-agent/README.md

    Build completed successfully.
 Executable: /path/to/ai-console-agent/dist/ai-console-agent
    ```

-4. The compiled executable will be created in the `dist` directory as `ai-console-agent`, along with source map files.
+The compiled executable will be created in the `dist` directory as `ai-console-agent`.

 #### Building in Docker

+> **Note**: Building in Docker is currently not working and is a work in progress.
+The following steps are provided for reference but may not function as expected.
+We are actively working on resolving this issue.

 1. Build the Docker image: